pytask-dev/pytask/docs/source/how_to_guides/how_to_parametrize_a_task_the_pytest_way.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To change the representation of tuples and other objects, you can pass a function to the
-``ids`` argument of the :func:`~_pytask.parametrize.parametrize` decorator.
-The function
+``ids`` argument of the :func:`@pytask.mark.parametrize
-is called for every argument and may return a boolean, number, or string which will be
+<_pytask.parametrize.parametrize>` decorator.
+The function is called for every argument
+and may return a boolean, number, or string which will be integrated into the id.
+For
-integrated into the id.
-For every other return, the auto-generated value is used.
+every other return, the auto-generated value is used.

 To get a unique representation of a tuple, we can use the hash value.